magic.lambda.slots - Creating and administering dynamic Hyperlambda slots

 Notice, the above slot aren’t persisted in any ways, implying if your web server restarts its process, your slot is removed.
 If you want to make sure your slots becomes a permanent part of your application, you need to make sure you are somehow creating it during server startup, which can normally be done on a per module basis, by putting a Hyperlambda file into your module’s “magic.startup” folder, which makes sure the code is executed during startup of your web app.

 Invokes a previously created dynamic slot.
-Assuming you have executed the above code snippet, you can invoke the slot using the following Hyperlambda.
+Assuming you have created the foo slot from the create slot example, you can invoke the slot using the following Hyperlambda.

 After evaluating the above Hyperlambda, the [signal] node will end up having a value of “57”.